 Collaborations and research

 Because we manage many buildings and do a lot of renovating and building, we're also a coveted partner for collaborations and research projects.
 Buildings have an environmental impact in several areas, including energy and climate, water, raw materials, biodiversity, etc. A circular economy works across all these themes.
-This is why we consciously and proactively collaborate in studies and market research, working closely with universities, research institutes such as VITO (Flemish Institute for Technology Research) and external partners.
-We are working toward a forward-looking, flexible and change-oriented way of working and a positive impact on society.
+This is why we consciously and proactively collaborate in studies and market research, working closely with universities, research institutes such as VITO (Flemish Institute for Technology Research) and external partners, like the consortium Kamp C. We are working toward a forward-looking, flexible and change-oriented way of working and a positive impact on society.